 - Salmon Dry Rub

 - Pho-Style Stock

 Native to the Eastern Mediterranean, coriander is believed to be one of the oldest spices in the world.
 It has been found in ancient Egyptian tombs and sequestered in caves above the Dead Sea that were inhabited 8,000 years ago.
 From this region, coriander seeds have spread across the globe to become a key ingredient in many culinary traditions.

 We've partnered with DACE, a social enterprise in Vietnam, to connect with the farmers growing our Red River Coriander.
 It is grown in the Red River Delta of northern Vietnam by an association of Hmong farmers who are part of the same cooperative that also grows our Buffalo Ginger, Purple Stripe Garlic and Drumstick Lemongrass.

-The coriander is grown by communities of Hmong farmers in Vietnam's northern highlands, who are learning to grow higher-value crops and transitioning to organic and regenerative agricultural methods.
 We're honored to support them in that work, and to share their zesty, herbal coriander with you!